-Training and Posting of Harassment Policy: This policy and procedures will be contained in the Student
+Training and Posting of Harassment Policy: This policy and procedures will be contained in the Student and Faculty nature of harassment, the negative consequences of sexual harassment and policy and procedures including their responsibilities.
+Other types and examples of harassment will be addressed also.

-This policy and procedures will be contained in the Student and Faculty Handbooks and any other employment guides.
+Handbooks and any other employment guides.